 Concerns from residents living adjacent to Barbadoes Pond raised concerns that our client’s gravel pit operation was lowering water levels and the gravel pit was ordered to stop operations GeoInsight was hired to develop and implement and approach to evaluate this concern.
 Our geologists/hydrogeologists evaluated long- and short-term water records and complete a statistical evaluation of water level data to demonstrate the operation was not impacting the pond.
 Given the robustness of evaluation and the working relationship developed between our client and local and state regulators, our client was able to resume operations and has gone on to submit an expansion permit.

-Successfully negotiated with the NHDES to allow continued operation of the gravel pit.
-By detailed stratigraphic logging, evaluation of long term water records, as well as focused water level monitoring throughout one year, GeoInsight was able to show that gravel operation had little influence over the water levels in abutting pond.
+Successfully negotiated with the NHDES to allow continued operation of the gravel pit – Through the use of detailed stratigraphic logging, evaluation of long term water records, as well as focused water level monitoring throughout one year, GeoInsight was able to show that gravel operation had little influence over the water levels in abutting pond.

 Scope of Services

 - Development of hydrogeologic conceptual model and installation of monitoring well network